MaverickEngine/taxonomy-engine/README.md

 - name: The name of the taxonomy item
 - slug: A *unique* slug.
 Please ensure that you don't duplicate, else only one will be used.
 - description: A short description of the taxonomy item
-- question: A question to ask the reviewer when tagging
+- question: A question to ask the reviewer when tagging (this is currently not displayed, but may be used in the future)
-- children: An array of child taxonomy items using the same structure
+- children: An array of child taxonomy items using the same structure.
+It is not recommended to go further than three levels deep.
 - parent: The parent taxonomy item.
 If this is absent, it is a top level taxonomy item

 ```json